cadriel/resume/content/main-content.md

     - I was the Technical Manager for front-end engineering and operations as a point of contact with the back-end, product and quality teams.
 I liaised with other team leads to manage daily features, bugs and general workflows.
 Product planning and roadmaps were discussed daily.

-    - I possessed a rare and intimate knowledge of the Cloud and Dell Cloud Manager across the whole technology stack and was the point of contact for all teams when required - especially concerning RESTful APIs or Angular UI applications.
+    - I possessed intimate knowledge of the Cloud and Dell Cloud Manager across the whole technology stack and was the point of contact for all teams when required - especially concerning RESTful APIs or Angular UI applications.

-    - Oversee and manage creative design requirements in the product - which involves a direct and intimate relationship with the UX and Product Management teams.
-This particular function ensures that the vision prescribed by UX was delivered.
+    - Oversee and manage creative design requirements in the product - which involves a direct relationship with the UX and Product Management teams.
+This helped ensure that the vision prescribed by UX was delivered.

     - Continued rewriting and implementing new front-end components of the now Dell Cloud Manager product.